Self-help ways to recover from a narcissistic relationship.

 Remove anything from your home that reminds you of your ex to avoid any unnecessary triggers.

 Getting your self-esteem back after the narcissist.
-Do not feel ashamed, working through those feelings of angry or guilty.
+Do not feel ashamed, working through those feelings of anger or guilt.
 You could not see the abuse.
 The manipulation was out of your control.
 You went into a relationship with an amazing person and fell deeply in love.
 They slowly took you apart.
-You might want to tell people what’s happened, or you may want to stay quiet, both are ok, both are normal feelings.
-Do what’s right for you, if you want to tell people do if you’re going to keep it secret do.
+You might want to tell people what’s happened, or you may want to stay quiet.
+Both are ok.
+Both are normal feelings.
+Do what’s right for you.
+If you’re going to tell people do, if you’re going to keep it to yourself, do.
 Whatever is best for you.
 Join a support group.
 If you see it happening to someone else, you can let them know you know exactly how it feels, that you’ll be there for them no matter what.
 Write a book, do whatever feels right to you, follow your intuition on what’s right for you.

-If your worries are you may fall for another narcissist.
+If your worries are, you may fall for another narcissist.
 Learn the red flags, then take care of yourself.
-It is about knowing who you are, yes we are human, we all make mistakes, we all have good qualities to bring to others too, value who you are.
-Know your boundaries, if someone cannot accept you for you if they don’t have a different opinion to you if they move way to fast, step away and slow it down.
+It is about knowing who you are.
+Yes, we are human, we all make mistakes, we all have good qualities to bring to others too, value who you are.
+Know your boundaries.
+Suppose someone cannot accept you for you if they don’t have a different opinion to you if they move way too fast, step away and slow it down.